axiomhq/do11y/docs/get-started.md

 ## Create dataset

 Datasets are collections of related events.
-Do11y sends all behavioral events to a single dataset you choose.
+Do11y sends all behavioral events to the dataset you create in Axiom.

-1. Click ⚙️ **Settings > Datasets and views**.
+1. In Axiom, click ⚙️ **Settings > Datasets and views**.
 1. Click **New dataset**.
 1. Name the dataset, and leave the default settings for the other fields.
 1. Note the dataset name and the **Edge deployment** field.